jd23balr/jordanfernandes/README.md

-Hello, I am Jordan and this is just an initil readme file.
+Hello, I am Jordan and this is just an initial readme file.